 Lovable outlaws, buddy comedies, and Westerns have always been a part of the cinematic landscape.
 But it was Butch Cassidy and the Sundance Kid that first combined those elements into a box office smash, setting the tone for the dozens (hundreds?) of action comedies that have followed.
 It also put Robert Redford on the A-list (Paul Newman was already there), and introduced audiences to the bizarrely anachronistic pop song “Raindrops Keep Fallin’ on My Head.”
-Here are a dirty dozen facts about one of our favorite movies about bad guys.
+Here are a dirty dozen facts about one of our favorite movies about bad guys, which was released 40 years ago.

 That disclaimer at the beginning of the film, a variation of the familiar “based on a true story,” is tongue-in-cheek.
 The reality is that much of the lore surrounding Butch and Sundance was difficult or impossible to confirm or debunk, so screenwriter William Goldman (who’d primarily been a novelist before this) just went with it.
 In fact, that’s why he wrote a movie instead of a book: he was interested in the story, but he didn’t want to do the laborious research into day-to-day turn-of-the-century frontier life that a novel would require.